 Maddy is President of Autistic Bridge Inc., an Autistic-led organization fostering connections between Autistics, their families and those who support them, and a leader in the National Disability Strategy movement to build a nation-wide coalition of disability organizations to advocate for meeting all needs of all disabilities at all ages.
 They are also the Co-Vice Chair of the Autism Alliance of Canada (AAC formerly known as CASDA), where they are helping with aspects of developing a National Autism Strategy.
 They have spoke at the annual CASDA Summit in 2020 and were both moderator and panel member of two panels at the CASDA Summit 2021. and CALS Summit 2022.
 In 2021, they spoke twice to the UN Human Rights Committee regarding the Convention on the Rights of Persons with Disabilities.

-Maddy is on the Board of Directors of ConnectWell Community Health, a rural organization supporting thousands of citizens, including supports and services for Autistic children, youth, adults and their families.
-They are a liaison to the Alliance for Healthy Families.
+Maddy was previously on the Board of Directors of ConnectWell Community Health, a rural organization supporting thousands of citizens, including supports and services for Autistic children, youth, adults and their families.
+They were a liaison to the Alliance for Healthy Families.

 Maddy has also led workshops and panels on topics surrounding autism and education.
 They have spoken about autism with many groups including ECHO Autism Ontario, which works to educate and inform health professionals on issues related to autism.
 They are a member of the ECHO Autism Ontario Expert Hub Team.